-- Brighton Schools Singing Project – working in collaboration with SoundCity in 5 state secondary schools across Brighton and Hove, this is a large scale participation project working to engage secondary school teachers and pupils in singing in-and-outside of the classroom to create a legacy of healthy vocal music-making within schools.
+Working in collaboration with SoundCity in five state secondary schools across Brighton and Hove, this is a large scale participation project working to engage secondary school teachers and pupils in singing in-and-outside of the classroom to create a legacy of healthy vocal music-making within schools.

 Help support our education work

 Read about and explore the history of our education work, including a timeline of our work, details about our past projects, and participant case studies.